Insights

 Ben Apted / Senior Partner

-Ben Apted is a Partner of SPP.
-He leads SPP's Education, Research and Digital Practices.
+Ben Apted is the Senior Partner of SPP.
+Ben leads SPP's Education, Research and Digital Practices.
 Ben is a thought leader and contributor nationally and internationally on higher education strategy, engagement and operations.
 He has led transformation of government service...

 Connect on email